Pop Mašina: Post-breakup, Rok Mašina and post-Rok Mašina

-After Pop Mašina disbanded, Vidoja Božinović and Dušan Đukić joined the band Dah.
-After Dah disbanded in 1979, Božinović joined the band Opus in which he spent only six months.
-After he returned from London, Nemeček worked in Dadov Theatre as an editor of the theatre's rock program.
-In 1980 Nemeček, Božinović brothers and drummer Vladan Dokić formed the hard rock and heavy metal band Rok Mašina, which released only one self-title album before disbanding in 1982.
-Part of the material they recorded for their second album was released in 1983 on the EP Izrod na granici (Bastard on the Border).
+After the last lineup of Pop Mašina disbanded, Vidoja Božinović and Dušan Đukić joined the band Dah.
+After Dah disbanded in 1979, Božinović joined the band Opus, in which he spent only six months.
+After he returned from London, Nemeček worked in Dadov Theatre as an editor of the theatre's rock concerts program.
+In 1980, Nemeček, Božinović brothers and drummer Vladan Dokić formed the hard rock and heavy metal band Rok Mašina, which released only one self-title album before disbanding in 1982.
+Part of the material they recorded for their second album was released in 1983 on the mini album Izrod na granici (Bastard on the Border).

 After Rok Mašina disbanded, Zoran Božinović retired from music.
-In the 1990s he returned to performing, playing with the blues rock band Zona B. He died in 2004.
-Vidoja Božinovič dedicated himself to his studies of architecture, performed in blues clubs and with the jazz band Interactive before joining Riblja Čorba in 1984.
-Nemeček became the film program editor at RTV Politika, and in the 1990s became the editor of film program on Television Pink.
+In the 1990s, he returned to performing, playing with the blues rock band Zona B. He died on 12 July 2004.
+Vidoja Božinovič dedicated himself to his studies of architecture, performed in blues clubs and with the jazz band Interactive, before joining the highly successful Riblja Čorba in 1984.
+Nemeček retired from music, becoming the London correspondent for Yugoslav magazines RTV revija (Radio and Television Revue) and YU video.
+Later he became the film program editor at RTV Politika.
+In the 1990s he became the editor of film program on Television Pink, later moving to Radio Television of Serbia, and eventually to TV Avala.

+The band's forming member Ratislav "Raša" Đelmaš gained nationwide success with YU Grupa, and from 1976 to 1979 led the band Zebra.
+He died in Belgrade on 28 October 2021.
+The band's former drummer Mihajlo "Bata" Popović finished his studies of architecture and moved to the United States in 1979.
+In the United States he worked as an architect, receiving several awards for his projects, and performed occasionally only.
+In 2009, he moved back to his native Montenegro, to Sutomore.
+He died on 31 August 2021.
+The band's former keyboardist Dragan Velikić made a successful career as a writer, receiving the prominent NIN Award twice.
+From 2005 to 2009, he was the Serbian ambassador to Austria.
+The band's former bass guitarist Dušan Petrović died on 17 October 2003.